bjornSkalkam/Translator_v1_os/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Commercial Version
+## V2 information

 This is the open-source version (V1) of KK AI Translator.
-For enterprise features, advanced capabilities, and commercial support, please contact us.
+To try V2, please contact us.

 ---